kejsiStruga/bitcoin-price-prediction/README.md

 ##

 ### Introduction
-Regardless of the speculative bubbles in Bitcoin price, this project aims to give a hint on the future closing price values, considering several Bitcoin indicators as per my analysis.
-More specifically, sentiment data along with blockchain, historical prices and financial indices data are gathered to predict the closing price.
+Regardless of the speculative bubbles in Bitcoin price, this project aims to give a hint on the future closing price values of this cryptocurrency.
+Considering several Bitcoin indicators as per my analysis, sentiment data along with blockchain, historical prices and financial indices data are gathered to predict the closing price.

 ### Environment Setup